Licker

 Lickers (Japanese: リッカー, Hepburn: rikkā) were a BOW which were developed by the Umbrella Corporation.
 A truly insidious monster created when a human being receives a double dose of the T-Virus (which makes them, essentially, mutated zombies).
 They came into existence at some point after the Crimson Head Prototype 1's creation, when the V-ACT process was underground research.
 By 1998, they were undergoing research at the Raccoon City Underground Laboratory as potential bio-weapons.

-Most of the Lickers in Raccoon City have only been encountered in and around the RPD, although a few have been encountered in the nearby Apple Inn.
+A few were noted to had been encountered in the nearby Apple Inn.
 More advanced versions of the Licker, which have darker skin and hooks on their hands in lieu of claws and are a lot more difficult to kill than the "normal" Licker, has been encountered in the underground Umbrella Corporation lab in Raccoon, and they have also appeared in Umbrella's facilities on Sheena Island.

 Overview